 Do you have a bench and no cushion for it?
 Wait, don’t spend your money just yet!
-Let me show you how to make an upholstered bench cushion without even sewing!
+Let me show you how to make an upholstered bench cushion without sewing!

 Common Sizes for Bench Cushions